Education Programs Faculty

 Katherine Jana Peterson

-Kat (she/her) is a Seattle playwright, director, actor, comedian and podcaster but most importantly a cute chubby clown!
+Kat Peterson (she/her) is a Seattle playwright, director, actor, comedian and podcaster but most importantly a cute chubby clown!
 She has been generating nonstop new work with her plays, films and oddball spirit.
 She’s a co-host of Not Like Other Podcasts, a playwright of her first play Manic Pixie Middle Aged Man and a director in her film debut Filth I Was Fed.
 She has earned a BFA with an emphasis in Original Work from Cornish College of the Arts in the fall of 2020.
 Growing up she felt like she never saw her body type represented on stage which caused her to feel as if she didn't deserve to be seen.
 This has ignited a fire in her to teach the younger generation of children and artists that you can create, act and be seen no matter the body they have.
 She wants to create a safe space for kids to explore their authenticity and vulnerability within art and in themselves.
 As well as giving the tools to help write, direct, act, play, voice act, do improv and improve their self-confidence.
 Kat is honored to be a part of the SCT team and is excited to go into work with an open heart.

 Education & Engagement Department Staff